kellya/poke/README.md

 2. go to the templates directory of the theme you wish to modify: `cd /path/to/your/pelican/theme/templates`
 3. Run the poke.sh command from this directory with `/path/to/poke.sh`.

-Assuming there is a base.html and an article.html, they will be modified and the cactus_script.html will be copied into the templates.
+Assuming there is an article.html, it will be modified and the cactus_script.html will be copied into the templates.

 ## The script didn't work, how do I do this manually?

 If poke.sh worked, you shouldn't need to read this section, but if something went wrong (or you don't trust my 5 minutes of hacking sed to do this), here are the manual steps you can try:

 1. Copy the cactus_script.html to the templates directory
-2. Modify the base.html and add the following at the bottom of the html, but before the `</body>`
+2. Modify the article.html and add the following at the bottom of the html, but before the {% endblock %}

     `{% include "cactus_script.html" %}`

 3. Modify the article.html and put the following at the location at which you want the comments to show up in the page
     ```
     {% if CACTUS_SITENAME %}
+        {% if not article.metadata['cactus_chat_disable'] %}
             <div id="comment-section"></div>
+        {% else %}
+            <p> Chat has been disabled for this post </p>
         {% endif %}
+    {% endif %}
     ```
+## Poke update from version 1 to 2

+The big difference between poke version 1 and 2 is that all the content is now included directly in the article.html.
+This was done to get access to the article objects (namely the metadata fields for the new overrides), but because it now has access to the 'article.slug' object, I thought that made a better section identifier.
+That means that any pages generated on poke v1.x will have to be manually overridden to have the old name specified in ``cactus_section_id`` in the metadata of the source files.

 ## Feedback/contact

 For any feedback, or issues  please use the [issues](https://github.com/kellya/poke/issues) page.